 Why Integrative Nutrition Isn’t Just a Buzz Word

 Integrative nutrition is more than food.
 It looks at wellness holistically from a lens of prevention, improvement and overall life enjoyment.
+And the movement towards integrative nutrition is gaining momentum.

 News articles and magazines are always touting the next big diet or health trend with the latest buzz words.
 Words like paleo, vegan, jackfruit, turmeric and microbiome, among others.